The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: System Model

-\begin{remark}[Operational meaning of SMI] Motivated by rate-distortion theory, SMI has recently emerged as a fundamental bridge between information measures and estimation performance.
-Conventionally, this principle underpins MI-based radar-waveform design \cite{tang:tsp:19, Yang:taes:07}, which maximizes the MI between the observations and the target impulse response.
-Recently, considering ISAC systems, several studies employ SMI as the sensing-performance metric \cite{wangUnifiedISACPareto2024, smicommmag23, Rethinktvt23}.
+\begin{remark}[Operational meaning of SMI] \normalfont Motivated by rate-distortion theory, SMI has recently emerged as a fundamental bridge between information measures and estimation performance.
+Conventionally, this principle underpins MI-based radar waveform design \cite{tang:tsp:19, Yang:taes:07}, which maximizes the MI between the observations and the target response.
+Recently, in the context of ISAC systems, several studies have employed SMI as the sensing metric \cite{wangUnifiedISACPareto2024, smicommmag23, Rethinktvt23}.
 Under a Gaussian linear model, where the received sensing signal depends linearly on the target response, SMI is tightly connected to estimation accuracy; specifically, increasing SMI is equivalent to minimizing the MMSE of the target response \cite{Yang:taes:07}, which can improve the estimation accuracy of spatial parameters such as angles.
 When the Gaussian linear model does not hold, by the data-processing inequality, SMI provides an upper bound on the MI associated with the sensing target \cite{Rethinktvt23}.
 Thus, SMI serves as a valuable performance metric for ISAC systems, acting as a useful surrogate objective that correlates with detection probability \cite{bell:tit:93} and estimation performance \cite{smicommmag23}.
 Another notable advantage is its mathematical compatibility with other MI expressions.
 For instance, the MI expressions for communication, eavesdropping, and sensing take identical forms, as shown in \eqref{cmi}, \eqref{emi}, and \eqref{smi_2}.
 This unified formulation facilitates analysis of the optimal precoder structure for the MIMO-ME-MS channel.
 We elaborate on this in the next section. \end{remark}